microsoft/everyonecancode/trainer-info.md

 # Last Minute Notes for Trainer
+> [!INFO]
+> We have now backup accounts that should be suffient to provide everyone to have access to shared AppService Plans for WebApps in the "asharedplan" resource group.
+If more plans are needed coaches can provision additional plans in this group.

 > [!CAUTION]
 > We ran into a technical issue while pre-provisioning the AppServicePlans for the workshop.
 There is a very high likelyhood that this is **not resolved by the time of the event**.